olegfomenko/back-maxwell-rangeproof/README.md

 __DO NOT USE IN PRODUCTION.__

 ## Usage
-Explore [main_test.go](./main_test.go) TestPedersenCommitment with example of usage.
+Explore [main_test.go](./main_test.go) `TestPedersenCommitment` with example of usage.

-Note, that there are wht following values defined in global space to be changed on your choice:
+Note, that there are the following values defined in global space to be changed on your choice:

 ```go
 // Curve - the curve we are working on